sushant097/MSU-AI-Club-Campus-Vision-Challenge/ProjectCompetitionDetails.md

 ### Objective:
 Participants will build an image classification model to predict the name of a university building based on a new image.
 The model should be trained using images of various university buildings taken from different angles and lighting conditions (not at night).

+### Group Formation:
+* Anyone from any deparment can team up.
+* At least 2 or at most 4 team members are allowed in each group.

 ### Timeline:
 - **Announcement & Registration:** 1 week before the competition.
 - **Starter Code Release (Officially):** Sep 16 through the email.
+- **Registration Closed:** Sep 19 Midnight.
 - **Q & A:** Will be organized if demanded.
 All issues should be submitted through Github Issues over the project repository.
 - **Solution Submission Deadline:** October 7 midnight.
 We will circulate the link to submit a solution.
 Only the github repo link is accepted, including detailed readme, ipynb file, model download drive link, and instructions to test your model.
 For example, we have a folder of images and how we can run your model to test on that.
+Also add one walkthrough video link in readme which explain the solution and demo of your code.
-- **Evaluation & Judging:** At most 7 days after submission.
+- **Evaluation & Judging:** At most 7 days after submission deadline.
 - **Winners Announcement:** October 14.

 # Problem Statement: